Here are some questions people ask us all the time.

 CAPA Theater is located in Pittsburgh Creative & Performing Arts School, at the corner of Ft.
 Duquesne and 9th Street in downtown Pittsburgh.

-Pittsburgh Opera Headquarters in the Strip is between Penn and Liberty and between 24th and 25th streets.
+The Bitz Opera Factory in the Strip is between Penn and Liberty and between 24th and 25th streets.

-Click here for information about wheelchair access and other accessibility accommodations at all three of our performance locations.
+Click here for information about wheelchair access and other accessibility accommodations at our performance locations.

 Groups of 6 or more are eligible for a group discount.

-We ask for a 20% non-refundable deposit, due within 2 weeks of booking.
-Final payment is due 30 days prior to the selected performance.
+Final payment is due 3 weeks prior to the selected performance so that the tickets can be mailed in advance.
 A group’s ticket count may be changed until final payment is made.
 Although we will make every effort to seat groups together, it cannot be guaranteed and so we recommend making reservations as early as possible.
 After final payment is processed, tickets may not be refunded, returned, or exchanged.

 The Pittsburgh Cultural Trust has implemented new security and bag policies, effective starting October 1, 2016, at the Benedum Center and their other venues.